 Attend all events for which you are required to attend and/or register.
-Should you encounter an emergency and need to cancel your participation, please contact the MAC Career Services office and (if applicable) the lead firm representative.
+Should you encounter an emergency and need to cancel your participation, please contact the MSM Career Services office and (if applicable) the lead firm representative.
 Failure to comply with this directive may result in a suspension of your recruiting activities.
 You may not cancel a second-round interview after formally accepting the invitation.
-Avoid scheduling visits during class sessions and seek professor approval before accepting visits during your class schedule.
+Avoid scheduling visits during class sessions and exams.
+You are not permitted to miss class or exams for recruiting events or interviews.